-2019 (Full Year): The Netherlands was the largest battery-electric car market in Europe with Germany leading in electrified vehicles.
+2020 (Q1): Germany was the largest battery-electric car and electrified vehicle market in Europe with the UK leading in hybrid car sales.

-In the full-year 2019, the registration of electrically chargeable passenger vehicles in the European Union (EU) and EFTA countries increased by 46% to 564,225 cars.
+In the first quarter of 2020, the registration of electrically chargeable passenger vehicles in the European Union (EU), UK, and EFTA countries increased by 82% to 228,210 cars.
 The sales of battery-electric cars grew by a slower 58% to 130,297.
 These increases came despite the effect of the coronavirus from March onwards, which saw the total European new car market contract by just over a quarter during the first three months of 2020.
-Germany surpassed Norway as the market leader for battery electric vehicles while Germany overtook the United Kingdom as the largest market for plug-in hybrid vehicles in Europe but the British market remained the leader in hybrid vehicles overall.
+Germany surpassed Norway as the market leader for battery electric vehicles in Europe.
+Germany also overtook the United Kingdom as the largest market for plug-in hybrid vehicles in Europe but the British market remained the leader in hybrid vehicles overall.

-European New Electric Car Market in 2019 (Full Year)
+European New Electric Car Market in 2020 (First Quarter)

-The market for electrically chargeable vehicles in the EU and EFTA grew by more than 175,000 cars during 2019 to increase market share from 2.5% to 6.8% compared to the first three months of 2019.
+The market for electrically chargeable vehicles in the EU and EFTA grew by more than 100,000 cars during the first quarter of 2020 to increase market share from 2.5% to 6.8% compared to the first three months of 2019.

-European New Car Market by Fuel Types in 2019 (Full Year)
+European New Car Market by Fuel Types in 2020 (Q1)

-The new car market in the EU and EFTA during 2019 was divided in the following fuel types:
+The new car market in the EU and EFTA during Q1/2020 was divided into the following fuel types according to the ACEA:

 - Hybrids include PHEV

-- Alternatively Powered Vehicles (APV) includes ECV, hybrids, natural gas, LPG and ethanol (not included in the table above).
+- Alternatively Powered Vehicles (APV) include ECV, hybrids, natural gas, LPG, and ethanol (not included in the table above).

 - Excludes some smaller markets where suitable data is not available.

-Electric Car Sales per European Union and EFTA Country in 2019 (Full Year)
+Electric Car Sales Per European Union and EFTA Country in 2020 (Q1)

-New passenger vehicle registrations of electrically chargeable vehicles (ECV) in European Union and EFTA countries during 2019 were as follows according to the ACEA:
+New passenger vehicle registrations of electrically chargeable vehicles (ECV) in European Union, UK, and EFTA countries during January to March 2020 were as follows according to the ACEA:

-Battery Electric Vehicle Sales in Europe in 2019
+Battery Electric Vehicle Sales in Europe in 2020 (Q1)

-Plug-In Hybrid Electric Vehicle Sales in Europe in 2019
+Plug-In Hybrid Electric Vehicle Sales in Europe in 2020 (Q1)

-Registrations of plug-in hybrid electric vehicles (PHEV) in various European Union and EFTA member countries during the full-year 2019 were as follows according to ACEA statistics:
+Registrations of plug-in hybrid electric vehicles (PHEV) in various European Union and EFTA member countries during the first quarter of 2020 were as follows according to ACEA statistics:

-Germany replaced Britain as the largest market for plug-in hybrid cars in Europe in 2019.
-Sales of plug-in hybrids in the EU and EFTA in the first quarter of 2020 increased by 126%.
+Germany replaced Britain as the largest market for plug-in hybrid cars in Europe in 2020 (Q1).
+Sales of plug-in hybrids in the EU, UK, and EFTA in the first quarter of 2020 increased by 126%.
 This is largely due to a 257% increase in plug-in hybrid sales in Germany, where PHEV cars received special tax treatments and are thus popular with premium manufacturers supplying business cars.
 The image of PHEV took a bit of a bashing after reports in the UK that many were fleet vehicles that qualified for subsidies despite the charging cables never being used by drivers.